 I was assigned to a section that was one of my preferences, but now I’d rather be in a different section.
 Can I change sections?

 While every effort will be made to accommodate your request, each section is capped at just 19 students and there are additional factors that need to be considered and reviewed in re-assigning sections, therefore it is very important that you select your E&D section preferences carefully.
-All changes must be approved (and arranged) by the E&D Program Coordinator.
+All changes must be approved (and arranged) by the E&D Administrative Specialist.
 It is also important to note that switching sections will not be permitted after the start of the third class session.

 I really enjoyed the professor I had for my fall section.
 If he/she is teaching in spring, can I take that section?